Reducing Rouquier Complexes: Rouquier complexes

 In the sequel we will often omit the symbol $\otimes$.
 These objects are called \emph{Rouquier complexes} and the subcategory $\mathscr{B}_W$ that they form is called \emph{2-braid group}. \begin{rmk} These complexes were introduced in \cite{Rou_cat} in terms of Soergel bimodules to study natural transformations between the endofunctors induced by braid group actions on categories.
-As an example, in the setting of Remark \ref{rmk_onSoergelcat} \ref{item_catO}, consider the complexes
+As an example, in the setting of Remark \ref{rmk_onSoergelcat}, consider the complexes

-where the morphisms are given by the counit and unit of the two adjunctions between $T_s$ and $T^s$, and where $\Theta_s$ is in degree 0 for both.
-One can show that they are mutually inverse endofunctors for the category $\Kb(\Proj\mathcal{O}_0)=\mathcal{D}^{\mathrm{b}}(\mathcal{O}_0)$. and the assignment $\sigma_s\mapsto\tilde{F}_s$ defines an action of $B_W$ on this category \cite[Theorem 10.4]{Rou_cat}.
+where $\Theta_s$ is in degree 0 for both and the only non-zero morphisms are given by the counit and unit of the two adjunctions between $T_s$ and $T^s$.
+One can show that they are mutually inverse self-equivalences of the category $\Kb(\Proj\mathcal{O}_0)=\mathcal{D}^{\mathrm{b}}(\mathcal{O}_0)$, and that the assignment $\sigma_s\mapsto\tilde{F}_s$ defines an action of $B_W$ on this category \cite[Theorem 10.4]{Rou_cat}.
 Furhtermore one can upgrade this to a functor from $\mathscr{B}_W$ to the category of self-equivalences of $\mathcal{D}^{\mathrm{b}}(\mathcal{O}_0)$ \cite[Theorem 10.5]{Rou_cat}.
-Hence morphisms between Rouquier complexes give natural transformations between these endofunctors. \end{rmk} \begin{rmk} In the geometric setting (see Remark \ref{rmk_onSoergelcat} \ref{item_geom}), the homotopy category $\Kb(\D)$ was considered by Achar and Riche \cite[\S\,3.5]{AchRic_modII} as a modular version of the equivariant mixed derived category on the (affine) flag variety.
+Hence morphisms between Rouquier complexes give natural transformations between these endofunctors. \end{rmk} \begin{rmk} In the geometric setting (see Remark \ref{rmk_incarn} \ref{item_geom}), the homotopy category $\Kb(\D)$ was considered by Achar and Riche \cite[\S 3.5]{AchRic_modII} as a modular version of the equivariant mixed derived category on the (affine) flag variety.
 The standard and costandard complexes $F_s$ and $F_s^{-1}$ correspond to the standard and costandard sheaves $\stdmix_{s}$ and $\cosmix_{s}$ in that setting. \end{rmk}